Skip to content

 40 – Hours

-Join us at Coast2Coast for our Emergency First Aid & CPR/AED, Standard First Aid & CPR/AED, Marine Basic First Aid and Recertification courses offered at our multiple locations across Ontario including Toronto, Ottawa, London, Hamilton, North York and Mississauga.
+Join us at Coast2Coast for Emergency First Aid & CPR/AED, Standard First Aid & CPR/AED, Marine Basic First Aid, and Recertification courses, offered at multiple convenient locations across Ontario and Alberta—including Toronto, Ottawa, London, Hamilton, North York, Mississauga, Calgary, Edmonton and more.

-By enrolling in our WSIB-approved courses, you will receive a Canadian Red Cross Certificate that remains valid for three years.
-Don’t miss the opportunity to take the final step towards acquiring the essential skills and knowledge needed to save someone’s life.
-Register now!
+By enrolling in our WSIB and OHS-approved courses, you’ll receive a Canadian Red Cross certificate that remains valid for three years.
+Don’t miss this opportunity to gain essential life-saving skills and confidence.
+Register now and take the next step toward becoming certified!